 The Shareholder Directive - SRD II

-Since 2009, the European Union has made great strides to address areas of weakness in the asset protection framework through most, if not, all areas of the financial markets.
-This has been a systematic process that has focused, in large part in addressing the behaviour of large institutions and the market infrastructures.
+Since 2009, the European Union has made great strides to address areas of weakness in the asset protection framework through most, if not all, areas of the financial markets.
+This has been a systematic process that has focused, in large part, on addressing the behaviour of large institutions and market infrastructures.

-However, an important piece is now coming to the fore and that is assuring the rights of all shareholders of equities listed in the EU and to a certain degree those of an issuer.
+However, an important piece has come to the fore and that is assuring the rights of all shareholders of equities listed in the EU and to a certain degree those of an issuer.
 In order to achieve this, the original Shareholder Rights Directive (SRD) that first codified corporate governance rules for EU companies and entitlement to shareholder rights across borders, was revised.

 The SRD II (Directive (EU) 2017/828 of the European Parliament and of the Council of 17 May 2017 amending Directive 2007/36/EC) takes this further.
 The Directive shall be read together with the Commission Implementing Regulation of 3 September 2018 that lays down minimum requirements to implement the provisions of the Directive that shall be transposed into national law by all EU Member States.